Dragon-Developer/MMXE/README.md

 For best compatibility, use 2024.4.1.152 as this is the version used to develop MMXE.

-after that, go click on the code button in the github (here) and click on the download option in the dropdown.
+After that, go click on the code button in the github (here) and click on the download option in the dropdown.
 This will download a copy of the project files so you can edit them as you want.
 # Features
 Currently notable features include:
 - Basic Movement (walking, jumping, walljumping, etc)
+- Enemies (Though there isnt much to use yet)
+- Dialouge
 - Scene rotation/flipping

 In progress features:
-- Dialouge
-- Enemies
-- Multiple characters

-Features not added:
 - Ladders
 - Shooting
 - Special weapons

+Features not added:
 - Pause menu
+- Stage select
 - Bosses
 - Armor Capsules
+- Multiple characters

-Feel free to suggest features in the discord.
+Feel free to suggest new features in the discord.
 # Contributors
 ### Programming:
 - Dark Shadow (Dragon-Developer): main programmer.